ucsc-ospo/ucsc-ospo.github.io/content/report/osre24/ucsc/polyphy/20240619-ayushsharma/index.md

 preview_only: false
 ---

 Hello!
-My name is Ayush and this summer I'll be contributing to [Polyphy](https://ucsc-ospo.github.io/project/osre24/ucsc/polyphy/) and [Polyglot](https://normand-1024.github.io/Bio-inspired-Exploration-of-Language-Embedding/), a GPU oriented agent-based system for reconstructing and visualizing optimal transport networks defined over sparse data. under the mentorship of [Oskar Elek](https://ucsc-ospo.github.io/author/oskar-elek/) and [Kiran Deol](https://ucsc-ospo.github.io/author/kiran-deol/).
+My name is Ayush and this summer I'll be contributing to [Polyphy](/project/osre24/ucsc/polyphy/) and [Polyglot](https://normand-1024.github.io/Bio-inspired-Exploration-of-Language-Embedding/), a GPU oriented agent-based system for reconstructing and visualizing optimal transport networks defined over sparse data. under the mentorship of {{% mention oelek %}} and {{% mention kirandeol %}}.

 For the reference here's my [proposal](https://summerofcode.withgoogle.com/media/user/7a1cc1c971c5/proposal/gAAAAABmV3hljjurQ8HAS8PRRRZB2_c5vQ3clWisqad85y-gO7rNvpssnzqGlFeiYQkAb5qY5WDUoRKkxUoTHLLDXLwBvrAjSsRs1qNTYmMrFfsbs1aQrjo=.pdf) for this project.